Kernel Alignment for Quantum Support Vector Machines Using Genetic Algorithms: Generated Quantum Encoding Circuits

 The methods were tested on the Moons, XOR, Circles, Wine, Iris, Cancer, Irrigation, Parkinson's, and Drug Classification data sets.
-The Moons, XOR, and circles datasets were synthetically generated with 400 samples each.
+The Moons, XOR, and circles datasets were synthetically generated with 400 points each.
 The Wine, Iris, Cancer, Irrigation, Parkinson's and Drug Classification datasets were all real data, and all data points were used.
 PCA was used to determine the number of features required for each dataset to explain $95\%$ of the variance in the data.
 The results of this analysis can be seen in Figure \ref{fig:pca_components_fig}, and the number of features used for each dataset can be seen in Table \ref{tab:n_components_table}.

 Each data set was split into $20\%$ testing data, $48\%$ training data, and $32\%$ validation data.
-The total number of data points and split of data for each dataset is displayed in Appendix \ref{sec:appendix2} Table \ref{tab:datasetsamples}.
+The total number of data points and split of data for each dataset is displayed in Table \ref{tab:datasetsamples}.

 The data was then scaled between $[-\pi/2, \pi/2]$, and tested 10 times for each method to determine the prediction test accuracy and entropy of entanglement of each kernel.
 The results are displayed in Figure \ref{fig:acc_std_results}.

+The results show that over the ten test sets for each kernel, both the supervised and unsupervised GEKO kernels consistently outperform the PauliZZ kernel, and perform comparably to the RBF kernel, on each dataset.
+When viewing the decision boundaries produced by each technique, examples for Moons, XOR, Circles, and Irrigation data are shown in Figure \ref{fig:decision_bounds}, it becomes more clear why certain techniques achieve higher accuracies than others.